100prznt/HueHook/README.md

 #### Security
 From version [1.0.14](https://github.com/rmmlr/HueHook/releases/tag/1.0.14) access is only allowed from the same computer on which the program is running.
+From version [1.0.15](https://github.com/rmmlr/HueHook/releases/tag/1.0.15) access is managed by a whitlist file, this file contains whitlisted ip-addresses (each per line).
+The file must be in the same directory as the program and named `ip-whitelist.txt`.
+An example you can find under [ExampleData](https://github.com/rmmlr/HueHook/blob/master/ExampleData).

 ## Releases
 This project build on the continuous integration (CI) platform [AppVeyor](https://www.appveyor.com/) and released in the [Release-Feed](https://github.com/rmmlr/HueHook/releases).